cancervariants/fusion-representation/discussions/2020-05-14_vicc_vr_call.md

 Gordana comments:
   I fully agree the scope of this manuscript should be on defining the genomic event.

   We could still break this into two parts:
-    1) specific allele / observation
+  1. specific allele / observation
-      a) functional consequences of this allele
+     - functional consequences of this allele
-      b) what are the elements I want to communicate?
+     - what are the elements I want to communicate?
-      c) HGVS does not capture the functional consequence of event
+     - HGVS does not capture the functional consequence of event
-    2) fusion variant as a recurrent / categorical variant in cancer
+  2. fusion variant as a recurrent / categorical variant in cancer
-      a) what are the standard elements to keep there?
+     - what are the standard elements to keep there?
-      b) e.g. for BCR-ABL, what are known breakpoints?
+     - e.g. for BCR-ABL, what are known breakpoints?
   Let's aim to include members from other organizations early on.
   We should write up proposal / scope document and send around.